Turquoise 2022 - 2023

 English: English homework includes reading and spellings.
 The children’s books will be changed every Thursday and we ask that the children engage frequently with Spelling Shed to practise their spellings.

 Reading: At Weston, we encourage children to develop a lifelong love for reading.
 We ask for children to read regularly at home to adults and to themselves.
-Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is even more crucial this term, due to the protracted absence from school.
-Children will be provided with quality texts appropriate for their age and ability.
-Furthermore, Bug Club will regularly be updated with ebooks and accompanying comprehension tasks to help extend learning and reading skills further.
+Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is crucial.
+Children will be able to select from or will be provided with quality texts appropriate for their age and ability.